 Dublin.
-Situated on the River Liffey it is located approximately halfway up the east coast.
+Situated on the River Liffey, it is located halfway up the east coast.

 GMT.
-Local time is adjusted in accordance with British Summer Time (GMT +1 hour) from the end of March.
+Local time is adjusted per British Summer Time (GMT +1 hour) from the end of March.

 Temperate (no extremes and not a lot of snow).
 Relative to other locations at the same latitude, Ireland has a milder climate because of the North Atlantic Drift from the Gulf of Mexico.